vokimon/apunts/math/math-3n1.md

 ## Strategies

-Hypothesis: Exists a first natural number A that it is not reductible.
+Hypothesis: Exists a first natural number A that it is not reducible.

 **Strategy 1:**
-If exists a first non reductible natural A implies that any `n<A` is reductible.
+If exists a first irreducible natural A implies that any `n<A` is reducible.
-Because A is not reductible, `f_k(A)>=A` for all k.
+Because A is not reducible, `f_k(A)>=A` for all k.
 Having `f_k(A)<A` will contradict the hypothesis.
 If the hypothesis is true, it could lead to a search algorithm for A.